helenhenryz/tox24-challenge-project/README.md

 We also acknowledge the use of the Tox24 Challenge data provided by [Tetko (2024)](https://doi.org/10.1021/acs.chemrestox.4c00192).

-I am deeply grateful to my brother, **Kevin Henry** of the Mohammed Bin Zayed University of Artificial Intelligence, for his invaluable support and contributions to this project.
-His expertise in coding and insightful guidance were instrumental in overcoming key challenges and advancing this research.
+I am beyond grateful to my brother, **Kevin Henry**, whose constant support and technical expertise were the backbone of this project.
+His patience, thoughtful guidance, and willingness to dive into every challenge with me made this a true brother-sister collaboration.
+From coding hurdles to late-night problem-solving, he was always there, making this journey both rewarding and memorable.
+I couldn’t have done it without him!

 Additionally, I would like to extend my sincere thanks to **Chris Lumen Ben** for generously providing access to his GPU, which was essential for conducting the computational experiments necessary for this study.